Jeffim-dev/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+      It is to prove the authentication from a client to the server

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ ] What steps can you take in your web apps to keep your data secure? request a token to the server -> The server sends a token back -> The Token is stored in your local machine -> send a reqest with the token to the server to get data.

 - [ ] Describe how web servers work.
+      URL -> find the address by DNS -> the server sends back data.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      get: read, put: edit or update, delete: delete, post: create.

 ## Project Set Up